andreaporotti/wp-install-powershell/README.md

 ```

 ## Changelog
+### [1.6.2] - 2023-04-05
+Tested with WordPress 6.2.

+**Added**
+- Uninstall the "Twenty Twenty Two" theme.
+- Define the "development" environment in `wp-config.php`.
+- Disable pings from and to blogs in the Discussion settings.

 ### [1.6.1] - 2022-11-17
 This version brings a few changes to improve support with WordPress 6.1.x and WP-CLI 2.7.x.